WildcatIP/other.js/FEATURES.md

 - Customize button slots in the IME bar (e.g. donger could be a first class citizen next to audio input, or giphy could just replace audio input).
 - Suggest (ChatComplete)
 - Render a message which the Feature itself sent
+- Post messages to the channel with its own identity

 ### Conditionally permission guarded